yekimmi/goto-tab/README.md

 * "gt" then tab : search through tabs using title match
 * "gt" then - : goes to the last tab

+Known Issues

+* When toggling through suggestions in omnibox, the overlay on page disappears.
+This is due to Chromes event sequence for omnibox events.
+* Only http/https pages have page suggestions because Chromes Extension API doesn't allow content scripts in those pages
+* Only "gt" can be used as the keyword due to Chrome Extension API restrictions